On "Electromagnetic Potential Vectors and Spontaneous Symmetry Breaking"

 But, in the case of the $x$-- space Lagrangian

 the quantities $\vec A$ and $\vec C=\dot{\vec A}$ are not the canonical-conjugated quantities, as opposed to the case of classical mechanics where $\vec x$, the coordinate, and $\dot{\vec x}$, the velocity, are, in fact, the canonical quantities.
 It is not clear, what quantzation procedure are implied by the author of Ref~\cite{Shebalin}.
-In the case of canonical quantization the Lagrangian $F_{\mu\nu}F^{\mu\nu}$ does not give us $\pi_0$, which is equal to zero.
-In the case of Lagrange quantization it is not clear, what commutation rules should be implemented e.g. for $[\vec A(\vec x),\vec C(\vec{x'})]$.
+In the case of canonical quantization the Lagrangian $\sim F_{\mu\nu}F^{\mu\nu}$ does not give us $\pi_0$, which is equal to zero.
+In the case of Lagrange quantization it is not clear, what commutation rules should be implemented, e.g., for $[\vec A(\vec x),\vec C(\vec{x'})]$.
 Moreover, in the Lagrange approach the field and the momenta of field are not considered as two independent quantities.
-It is also not obvious, how $P_{\mu}$, the energy-momentum operator, is expressed by $\vec A$ and $\vec C$ in a quantum case.
+It is also not obvious, how $P_{\mu}$, the energy-momentum operator, is expressed by $\vec A$ and $\vec C$ in the quantum case.

 Let us not forget, under quantization of electromagnetic field it is impossible to use the Lorentz condition {\it ab initio}.
 According to Fermi~\cite{Fermi} it exists as the condition for the state vectors only.
-It is necessary to choose the definite Lagrangian and the definite quantization approach and only after setting up the commutation relations are we able to use the Lorentz condition in a weaker form:
+It is necessary to choose the definite Lagrangian and the definite quantization approach. and we are able to use the Lorentz condition in a weaker form only after setting up the commutation relations:

-In the case of the Lagrangian (\ref{eq:lagr}) we are able to quantizate electromagnetic field canonically, using the variable $\vec\pi=\dot{\vec A}$ as independent.
+In the case of the Lagrangian (\ref{eq:lagr}) we are able to quantizate the electromagnetic field canonically, using the variable $\vec\pi=\dot{\vec A}$ as independent.
 Following the techniques of~\cite{Shebalin}, we then have the additional terms to the $k$-- space Lagrangian, which do contract one of the term in (\ref{eq:LagSheb}):

 The total Lagrangian does not contain the symmetry breaking terms.